There are many treatment options for

 What to know

-Trials are carefully monitored for safety, and you can leave a trial at any time.
+- Trials are carefully monitored for safety, and you can leave a trial at any time.

-Not everyone is eligible for a trial.
+- Not everyone is eligible for a trial.
 Eligibility is based on lots of different factors.

-If you come across a trial you think might be an option for you, it’s important to speak to your care team.
+- If you come across a trial you think might be an option for you, it’s important to speak to your care team.
 You can also often contact trials directly.

-Different types of trials
+Different types of clinical trials

 Early Phase Trials (Phase I/II)

-- Are newer treatments with less background knowledge
+- are newer treatments with less background knowledge

-- May be selected due to particular features of the cancer or its mutations
+- may be selected due to particular features of the cancer or its mutations

-- Everyone gets the same treatment, but the dose or combination may vary
+- everyone gets the same treatment, but the dose or combination may vary

-- Are often designed to understand side effects better before larger trials are done
+- are often designed to understand side effects better before larger trials are done

-- Usually require that you have had standard treatment first
+- usually require that you have had standard treatment first.

 Randomised Trials (Phase III)

-- Compare a standard treatment to a new treatment or a combination of treatments
+- compare a standard treatment to a new treatment or a combination of treatments

-- May include a “placebo” if side effects are not expected to be obvious from the new treatment
+- may include a placebo if side effects are not expected to be obvious from the new treatment

 Finding trials